elainetynan/funddata-assessment/README.md

 ----------
 Added a new histogram with a bell curve line graph.
 Created table of contents.
-Started research and write-up on the Probability Distribution Function.
+Researching and writing-up on the Probability Distribution Function.

+Did some clean-up of practicals.

 26/12/2022